 The Old Town of Krakow

-The main square in Krakow is simply huge.
+The Krakow main square is simply huge.
 That was my first impression of it.
 Later I read that it was indeed one of the largest medieval town squares in Europe.
 The Polish name for the main square is Rynek Główny.

 All around the square are plenty of restaurants and cafes, though unsurprisingly, they are far more expensive than anywhere else I’ve seen in Krakow.
 It also has a useful a 24h supermarket.

-The Veit Stoss Altar is an impressive wooden cabinet featuring scenes from Mary’s life, all done with fantastic skill and mastery.
+When you step inside, you’ll see the Veit Stoss Altar – an impressive wooden cabinet featuring scenes from Mary’s life, all done with fantastic skill and mastery.

 The ceiling and the stained glass windows are incredible and you can see many different styles of art from different time periods around the building.